kibook/s1kd-tools/tools/s1kd-instance/README.md

 -z, --issue-type &lt;type&gt;
 Set the issue type of the instance.

+-1, --act
+Specify the ACT to use to find the CCT and/or PCT.

+-2, --cct
+Specify the CCT to read dependency tests from (-\~).

 -@, --update-instances
 Rather than source objects, the objects specified are existing instances that will be updated.